The Best European Tax Havens Where You Can Pay Zero or Low Taxes

 Portugal

-Portugal can be a tax haven for most people, with the right planning.
-Provided you haven’t lived there in the last 6 years you qualify for the non-habitual resident’s scheme.
-Under this scheme all income that’s in the form of dividends, rental income, etc will be tax free for 10 years.
+Portugal can be a tax haven for most people with the right planning.
+You qualify for the non-habitual resident’s scheme if you haven’t lived there in the last six years.
+Under this scheme, all income that’s in the form of dividends, rental income, etc, will be tax-free for ten years.
 Your affairs can be structured before arriving in Portugal to make sure you have the right kind of income to make sure your tax rate is zero.

 Isle of Man

-The Isle of Man is located in the Irish sea between Great Britain and Ireland.
+The Isle of Man is between Great Britain and Ireland in the Irish sea.
 The Isle of Man is not subject to the UK’s tax rules.
 It operates a low tax system with a top rate of 20%.
 Tax residents who are high earners can elect to have their maximum tax capped at £200,000 per year.
 So somebody earning £2,000,000 per year would have a tax rate of only 10%.

 Georgia

 The Republic of Georgia is a pleasant country between Europe and Asia.
 It is unusual for Europe, as it’s a territorial tax country.
 You will not pay any tax there on foreign income.
 You’ll only pay tax on money earned in Georgia.
-For a foreign resident with income being earned elsewhere Georgia is a tax free option in Europe.
-The banks in Georgia are not yet part of the Common Reporting Standard (CRS) so you can still bank in private there too.
-It’s not so well known as some of the others on our list but Georgia has the potential to be one of the best European tax havens while staying firmly below almost everyone’s radar.
+Georgia is a tax-free option in Europe for a foreign resident with income earned elsewhere.
+The banks in Georgia are not yet part of the Common Reporting Standard (CRS), so you can still bank in private there too.
+It’s not so well known as some of the others on our list, but Georgia has the potential to be one of the best European tax havens while staying firmly below almost everyone’s radar.

 Bulgaria

 Bulgaria has the most straightforward tax system in the EU.
-There is a flat tax rate of 10% for everybody, no matter how much you earn.
-Income earned outside Bulgaria is not taxed, so it can also be a zero tax country for those with income from abroad.
+No matter how much you earn, there is a flat tax rate of 10% for everybody.
+Income earned outside Bulgaria is not taxed, so it can also be a zero-tax country for those with income from abroad.
 You will become a tax resident in Bulgaria by staying there for more than 183 days per year.

 The United Kingdom

 The UK can be a tax haven for foreigners – at least for a few years.
 The UK operates a system known as the remittance basis.
-Unfortunately it has been tinkered with a little in recent years.
-However you can still live tax free in the UK if your income comes from sources outside the UK.
+Unfortunately, it has been tinkered with a little in recent years.
+However, you can still live tax-free in the UK if your income comes from sources outside the UK.
 You will only pay tax on money remitted as income to the UK.
-You can live in the UK for 7 years, effectively tax free (with some planning) using the remittance basis.
+You can live in the UK for seven years, effectively tax-free (with some planning), using the remittance basis.

-After 7 years you can elect to pay a fixed charge of £30,000 per year.
+After seven years, you can elect to pay a fixed charge of £30,000 per year.
 Even this is a pretty good deal for high earners.
-For someone earning £1m per year their tax rate would be only 3%.
+For someone earning £1m per year, their tax rate would be only 3%.
 A 3% tax charge to live in one of the world’s great cities like London will be a tempting prospect for some.
 That’s why the UK is, surprisingly, one of the best European tax havens.

 Click here for more details of the UK’s remittance tax system from HMRC